THE DEVELOPMENT OF PERSHING SQUARE PLAZA

 Recognizing the value of this historically underused space, GCP first proposed the transformation of the structure into a restaurant and the construction of a permanent plaza at the site as a "gateway to the city" as an integral part of its Master Plan for the Grand Central District in September 1987.
 GCP accomplished the first phase of this initiative when it entered in a lease arrangement with the City of New York to develop a first class restaurant within the viaduct structure.
 GCP solicited proposals from noted restaurateurs to develop the site, and in September 1997, entered into a sublease with a firm headed by noted restaurateur Michael "Buzzy" O'Keeffe (Water Club, River Café) to develop the Pershing Square Café.
 After over $4.2 million in capital investments by GCP and PS Development, LLC, the Café opened its doors for business in fall 1999.

-GCP’s dream to transform the site adjacent to the Café into an attractive permanent pedestrian park at the entrance of the Terminal met with opposition for more than two decades, resulting in the subsequent creation of a popular seasonal street activity at the site.
-But GCP’s vision for the pedestrian plaza was revived in 2009 when GCP was selected by the city to participate in the NYC Plaza Program, an innovative initiative to recapture and maximize the use of underutilized public space throughout the five boroughs.
-Pershing Square Plaza will be the first plaza project designated for Midtown Manhattan.
-The city selected GCP as its maintenance partner after it demonstrated widespread support in the application process from community stakeholders, including adjoining property owners and Community Board #5.
+GCP's dream to transform the Pershing Square Plaza West site adjacent to the Café into an attractive permanent pedestrian park at the entrance of the Terminal was met with opposition for more than two decades, resulting in the subsequent creation of a popular seasonal street activity at the site.
+But GCP's vision for the pedestrian plaza was revived in 2009 when GCP was selected by the city to participate in the NYC Plaza Program, an innovative initiative to recapture and maximize the use of underutilized public space throughout the five boroughs.

 PERSHING SQUARE PLAZA WEST OPENS TO THE PUBLIC IN SPRING OF 2019